 Discover a wealth of information on searching for grants, writing proposals, establishing nonprofits, and fundraising at the Library.
 Through a subscription to Foundation Directory Online, users can search unique databases of information on more than 140,000 foundations, corporate donors, and grantmaking public charities and over 4 million of their recent grants.
 This service can be used free of charge on a Library computer.
 We currently can allow access to the directory from a Library computer one patron at a time, so it is recommended to call ahead to reserve a time slot.
 Continue Reading

-We meet the third Tuesday of the month at 5:30 p.m. the large meeting room (second floor).
+We meet the third Tuesday of the month at 5:30 p.m. in the large meeting room (second floor).
 There will be no meeting in December.
 Our next meeting will be Tuesday, January 15 when we will discuss Brown Dog by Jim Harrison.
-If you have any discussion questions or thoughts you would like to share regarding our current book, please bring them with you to the next meeting.
+If you have any discussion comments or questions regarding our current title, please bring them with you to the next meeting.
 Registration is not necessary, but greatly appreciated.

 We are happy to introduce two new databases available for use remotely (log-in with your library card) or in the library on our computers or on your own device using our WI-FI connection.
 A to Z World Food™ is the world’s largest database of global food culture and recipes, with 6,500 recipes covering 174 countries, as well as 884 articles on national and regional cuisine, dining etiquette, and special occasion foods; 545 ingredient articles linked to recipes from around the globe; beverages, sauces, quotes, cooking conversions, food history, glossaries and more.